 Sanford Rich has served as a director of the Company since March 2012.
 Since January 2016 Mr. Rich has served as the Executive Director of the New York City Board of Education Retirement System.
 From November 2012 to January 2016, Mr. Rich served as the Chief of Negotiations and Restructuring for the Pension Benefit Guaranty Corporation (a United States Government Agency).
+From October 2011 to September 2012, Mr. Rich served as Chief Executive Officer of In The Car LLC.
 Mr. Rich served as a director of Interclick from August 28, 2007 until June 5, 2009 and as Audit Committee Chairman from August 2007 to June 2009.
 From February 2009 to December 2012 Mr. Rich was a Managing Director of Whitemarsh Capital Advisors, a broker-dealer.
-Since April 2006, Mr. Rich has served as a director and Audit Committee Chairman for InsPro Technologies (OTCQB: ITCC).
-Mr. Rich was selected as a director for his 35 years of experience in the financial sector, investment and commercial banking experience and his experience serving on the audit committees of public companies.
+From April 2006 to April 2020, Mr. Rich has served as a director and Audit Committee Chairman for InsPro Technologies (OTCQB: ITCC).
+Mr. Rich was selected as a director based upon his 35 years of experience in the financial sector and his experience serving on the audit committees of public companies.